The “host” Command in Linux [10 Practical Examples]

 A. Description

-The main purpose of the host command is to resolve the hostnames to IP addresses and vice-versa.
+In Linux, the host command finds different kinds of information from the Domain Name System(DNS).
+The main purpose of the host command is to determine the hostnames to IP addresses and vice-versa.
 There are so many query types like NS(name server), SOA(start of authority), TXT(text), MX(mail exchange), and so on.
-These query types are used with the host command to resolve the hostnames or IP addresses.
-You can also use the reverse lookup to resolve the hostnames or IP addresses of servers.
+These query types are used with the host command to find the hostnames or IP addresses.

 B. Syntax

 The syntax of the host command is simple in Linux.
-And the syntax is as follows:
+The syntax is as follows:

 host [OPTION] [HOSTNAME]